ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 back a merge request on it if you feel the whole community of researchers will benefit.

+Our [learning repository](https://github.com/ReSurfEMG/learning) has some videos on our project.
 If you would like to see more specific questions answered in this documentation, please write us at  e.mos-oppersma@utwente.nl